adamcameron/cfscript/cfscript.md

 To use any other functionality not listed here within CFScript, one needs to use the generalised syntax.

-On Railo this is a matter of removing the "`<cf`" and the "`>`", and using normal block syntax (curly braces) where the tag-version is a block-oriented tag.
+On Railo/Lucee this is a matter of removing the "`<cf`" and the "`>`", and using normal block syntax (curly braces) where the tag-version is a block-oriented tag.

 On ColdFusion, replace the "`<cftagname`" with "`cftagname(`", and the "`>`" with "`)`", and comma-separate the attributes.
 Note that this will make the construct _look_ like a function, but it actually is not, and cannot be used like a function, eg this is invalid syntax: